cheqd/learn/overview/introduction-to-usdcheq/README.md

 ### **Verifier pays issuer**

 A verifier could pay the issuer for Verifiable Credentials it receives from the holder.
-This gives the issuer a recurring revenue stream each time the Credentials it issues need to be live-checked by the issuer.&#x20;
+This gives the issuer a recurring revenue stream each time the Credentials it issues need to be live-checked by the issuer.

 The mechanism for this payment is through a revocation registry that the issuer establishes.
-The verifier will make a payment only if it wants to check whether the holder’s credentials have been revoked or not.&#x20;
+The verifier will make a payment only if it wants to check whether the holder’s credentials have been revoked or not.

 This is important to maintain privacy of the holder, preventing a correlation risk.